 On April 12, 2024, the Province released draft updates to the proposed Provincial Planning Statement ("PPS 2024") which was initially released for comment in April 2023.
-The PPS 2024 is intended to repeal and replace the current Provincial Policy Statement 2020 and the Growth Plan for the Greater Golden Horseshoe ("Growth Plan") with one streamlined Provincial planning document.
-On August 20, 2024, the Province released the new and finalized PPS 2024 which shall take effect on October 20, 2024, at which time all planning decisions must be consistent with the PPS 2024.
+On August 20, 2024, the Province released the final PPS 2024 which took effect on October 20, 2024.
+The PPS 2024 repealed and replaced the Provincial Policy Statement 2020 and the Growth Plan for the Greater Golden Horseshoe ("Growth Plan") with one streamlined Provincial planning document.
+All planning decisions must be consistent with the PPS 2024.